wuxc/pywin32doc/md/win32transaction.md

 Module wrapping Kernal Transaction Manager functions, as used with

-transacted NTFS and transacted registry functions.
+transacted NTFS and transacted registry functions\.

 #### Comments
-These functions are only available on Vista and later.
+These functions are only available on Vista and later\.
-All functions accept keyword arguments.
+All functions accept keyword arguments\.

 #### Methods